GOP, Democrats notch victories in competitive midterm races

 Voters also were deciding high-profile races for Senate or governor in places such as Pennsylvania, Nevada, Wisconsin, Arizona and Michigan.
 Contests also were on the ballot for secretaries of state, roles that typically generate little attention but have come under growing scrutiny as GOP contenders who refused to accept the results of the 2020 campaign were running to control the management of future elections.

 In the first national election since the Jan.
-6 insurrection, the country’s democratic future is in question.
-Some who participated in or were in the vicinity of the attack are poised to win elected office Tuesday, including several running for House seats.
-Concerns about political violence are also on the rise less than two weeks after a suspect under the spell of conspiracy theories targeted House Speaker Nancy Pelosi’s San Francisco home and brutally beat her 82-year-old husband.
+6 insurrection, some who participated in or were in the vicinity of the attack on the U.S. Capitol were poised to win elected office, including several running for House seats.

+In Ohio, Rep. Marcy Kaptur defeated Republican J.R.
+Majewski, who was at the U.S. Capitol during the deadly riot and who misrepresented his military service.

+Democratic Reps.
+Abigail Spanberger and Jennifer Wexton held off spirited Republican challengers in Virginia districts the GOP had hoped to flip.

 The 2022 elections are on track to cost a projected $16.7 billion at the state and federal level, making them the most expensive midterms ever, according to the nonpartisan campaign finance tracking organization OpenSecrets.